Men's magazines: an A to Z

 Razzle issue 6 (probably early autumn 1948), plugging its 'Dream Girl – four colour art plate inside'

-Razzle men's magazine issue 47
+Razzle men's magazine cover issue 47

 Razzle issue 47 with 'The brightest cartoons of them all'